 Upon the vesting of a stock award, shares equal to the number of underlying stock award units are issued from the pool of authorized shares.
-The total fair value of stock award units that vested during fiscal 2016, 2015 and 2014 was approximately \$2.5 million, \$4.9 million, and \$4.7 million, respectively.
-The tax shortfall realized on the vested stock awards for fiscal 2016 was immaterial.
-The weighted-average grant date fair values for stock awards for fiscal 2016, 2015, and 2014 were \$29.48, \$41.32 and \$31.33, respectively.
-Unvested stock award units had a total fair value of approximately \$9.6 million, \$8.1 million, and \$11.4 million for fiscal 2016, 2015 and 2014, respectively.
+The total fair value of stock award units that vested during fiscal 2017, 2016 and 2015 was approximately \$4.8 million, \$2.5 million, and \$4.9 million, respectively.
+The windfall tax expense realized on the vested stock awards for fiscal 2017 was \$0.2 million.
+The weighted-average grant date fair values for stock awards for fiscal 2017, 2016, and 2015 were \$27.76, \$29.48 and \$41.32, respectively.
+Unvested stock award units had a total fair value of approximately \$10.3 million, \$9.6 million, and \$8.1 million for fiscal 2017, 2016 and 2015, respectively.

-NOTE 12 - OTHER EMPLOYEE BENEFIT PLANS
+NOTE 11 - OTHER EMPLOYEE BENEFIT PLANS

 The Company maintains an Employee Savings Plan under Section 401(k) of the Internal Revenue Code.
 In addition, the Company maintains defined contribution employee benefit plans for its employees located in Switzerland.
-Company contributions and expenses of administering the plans were \$2.2 million, \$3.3 million and \$3.3 million in fiscal 2016, 2015 and 2014, respectively.
+Company contributions and expenses of administering the plans were \$3.1 million, \$2.9 million and \$3.3 million in fiscal 2017, 2016 and 2015, respectively.

 The Company maintains a defined contribution Deferred Compensation Plan (also known as a supplemental employee retirement plan or SERP).
 The SERP provides eligible executives with supplemental retirement benefits in addition to amounts received under the Company's other retirement plans.
-The Company makes a matching contribution which vests equally over five years.
+The Company makes a matching contribution, up to either 5% or 10% of the executive's salary, which vests in equal annual installments over five years.

-During fiscal 2016, 2015 and 2014, the Company recorded expenses related to the SERP of \$0.4 million, \$0.5 million and \$0.4 million, respectively.
+During fiscal 2017, 2016 and 2015, the Company recorded expenses related to the SERP of \$0.9 million, which includes \$0.3 million related to the retirement of the Company's former Vice Chairman and Chief Operating Officer, \$0.4 million and \$0.5 million, respectively.

-NOTE 13 - ACCUMULATED OTHER COMPREHENSIVE INCOME
+NOTE 12 - ACCUMULATED OTHER COMPREHENSIVE INCOME